 Become a Fan of REEF on Facebook -The REEF Facebook Page is a place to find the latest information about our programs and events, REEF's marine conservation work, and exclusive content and stories.
 It's also a great place for our members to post pictures, fish stories and whatever is on their mind.
 Become a "Fan" today!

 REEF members are at the heart of our grassroots marine conservation programs.
 Over 43,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

 Do you dive close to where you live, and if so, what is the best part about diving there?
-Where is your favorite place to dive?
+If you don’t dive nearby, where do you most often dive?
+Where is your favorite place to dive and why?

 We retired in 2006, and moved from Long Island New York to Michigan and Bonaire.
 We own a condo at Sand Dollar on Bari Reef, the #1 site for species diversity in the Tropical Western Atlantic.
 That is also the year that Cassandra started diving.
 With Bari in our front yard, Cassandra now has over 950 dives.
 Bonaire is wonderful because of the shore diving.
 You don’t need a boat … just a “dive truck.”
 Starting and ending a dive in one foot of water allows for many more habitats to explore with a greater variety of species.
 To prove my point, go to the ReefNet Reef Fish ID DVD and look at the video for the nineline goby.

 What is your favorite fish or marine invertebrate?
 Why is it your favorite?